spyfu/spyfu_api_docs/reference/SpyFu API/ad-history-research-api/sellableadhistoryapi_getdomainadhistory_get.md

 title: Ad history by domain
 excerpt: >-
-  Ad History The SpyFu Ad History API helps you Ad history by domain - you can all the ads a website has ever published on Google, and how the have evolved over time.
+  Ad History The SpyFu Ad History API helps you Ad history by domain - you can all the ads a website has ever published on Google, and how they have evolved over time.
 api:
   file: spyfu_merged_api.json